cadojo/phd-applications/_src/computing.md

 to be modeled, including flexible structure & separation dynamics, propellant slosh, and sensor noise.
-I routinely modified dynamical models, and executed tens of thousands of Monte Carlo simulations to determine the vehicle performance's sensitivity.
-I found talent in this work; after applying the same approach to control parameter tuning efforts, I delivered parameter values which substantially improved vehicle performance, and documented the macro-dynamical effects with more than 150 pages of technical reports.
+I routinely modified dynamical models, and executed tens of thousands of Monte Carlo simulations to determine the vehicle performance's sensitivity; one such simulation study found control parameter values which substantially improved vehicle performance.
+I independently documented the new parameters' macro-dynamical effects with more than 150 pages of technical reports.

 ```{=html}
 `<!--